Landrylab/Bradley_2023_spurious_pY/README.md

 # Bradley_2023_spurious_pY

 Scripts for the paper on spurious tyrosine phosphorylation in yeast (Bradley et al., 2023).
+All of the code is written in R in the R markdown (.Rmd) format.
 The repository is divided into the following four directories:

 * Structure: Figure 2 and associated analyses